metaplex-foundation/docs/docs/02-tools/02-sugar/07-developer/00-bring-your-own-uploader.md

 ## Traits

-> More details of the traits implementation can be found on Sugar's [source code](https://github.com/metaplex-foundation/sugar/blob/main/src/upload/uploader.rs).
+> More details of the traits' implementations can be found on Sugar's [source code](https://github.com/metaplex-foundation/sugar/blob/main/src/upload/uploader.rs).

 ### Uploader